 Please be sure you have reviewed all of the above information before proceeding.
 There is an $850 (USD) application fee.Apply for OTED

 An effective study plan is the first step toward success.

 Not sure which tools to use?
-With NBCOT's study packages, you get a combination of tools, each providing a different way to learn and study.
-If you prefer, you can also purchase study tools individually.
+With the NBCOT Exam StudyPack, you get a comprehensive set of tools with each providing a different way to learn and study.
+If you prefer, you can also purchase specific study tools individually.

-Review the Exam Outline and take the Self-Assessment to gauge your knowledge before you begin to study.
+Review the Exam Outline, the Illustrated Guide to Entry-Level Practice, and take the self-assessment to gauge your knowledge before you begin to study.

 The purpose of the NBCOT certification exam is to protect the public interest by certifying only those candidates who have the necessary knowledge of occupational therapy to practice.